Schedule a Workshop

 ALSO, please correct spelling and grammatical/usage errors (such as subject/antecedent agreement, use of apostrophe, etc.) before submitting poems.

 If the poet-teacher is also submitting poems for the consideration in the California Poets in the Schools (CPITS) anthology there are different guidelines and publican release forms.
-For this reason some students may have two release forms to take him for their parent’s to sign and return.
+For this reason some students may receive two release forms to take home for their parent’s to sign and return.
 The poet-teacher will need to work directly with CPITS to obtain those guidelines and forms.
 Our teachers are also members of CPITS and may ask you to sign a CPITS form which helps the organization when it comes to applying for grants.